+Fig. 1.
+AEDES homepage

 Source: the author

 This architecture allows students and researchers in the health and life sciences fields to access the system from any internet-connected device, such as desktop computers, laptops, or tablets, without the need for local software installation or specific operating system configurations.
 Consequently, AEDES can be easily incorporated into teaching activities, practical classes, and exploratory data analysis with minimal technical barriers.
 The system is organized into independent analytical modules, each corresponding to a specific statistical approach or analytical scenario commonly found in academic research.
 This modular structure aids learning by guiding users towards included analytical choices, reducing the necessary complexity, and providing a clearer understanding of how data structure relates to applied statistical methods.